OvertureMaps/workshop/2-accessing-data.md

     ![image](img/fused-overture-udf-rowgroups.png)

     _This particular view of Overture data has been re-partitioned by Fused and is hosted on [source.coop](//source.coop)_

-6. A few things to investigate
-    - How does the density of the data compare between addresses and buildings?
-    - Zoom in on some places and buildings to see all of their metadata.

 ---
 [Next: GeoParquet & DuckDB >>](3-geoparquet-duckdb.md)